1995–96 Houston Rockets season

 The 1995–96 Houston Rockets season was the 29th season for the Houston Rockets in the National Basketball Association, and their 25th season in Houston, Texas.
-The Rockets entered the regular season as defending NBA champions, having defeated the Orlando Magic in four straight games in the 1995 NBA Finals, and winning their second consecutive NBA championship.
-During the off-season, the team signed free agents Mark Bryant and Eldridge Recasner.
+The Rockets entered the regular season as the 2-time defending NBA champions, having defeated the Orlando Magic in a four-game sweep in the 1995 NBA Finals, and winning their second consecutive NBA championship.